mattdton/Somatic-shortV-nf/README.md

 module load nextflow singularity
 ```

-To execute this workflow on NCI Gadi HPC, you will need to specify the following flags to the default run command:
+To run this workflow on NCI Gadi HPC, you can excecute the script `scripts/run_pipeline_on_gadi_script.sh` by first entering the following details in the PBS header of the script:
+- project code
+- Resource-related details
+  - walltime
+  - ncpus
+  - mem

+You can then submit the script using the command:
 ```
-nextflow run main.nf --input samples.csv --ref /path/to/ref --gadi-account <account> --whoami <username> -profile gadi
+qsub runPipeline_script.sh
 ```

-Please be aware that as of October 2023, NCI Gadi HPC queues do not have external network access.
-This means you will not be able to pull the workflow code base or containers if you submit your nextflow run command as a job on any of the standard job queues.
-NCI currently recommends you run your Nextflow head job either in a GNU screen or tmux session from the login node or submit it as a job to the copyq.
+**Note**
+- The main script is excecuted using the queue `copyq` so that the singularity container images required by the pipeline are downloaded.

-The NCI Gadi config currently runs all tasks on the normal queue.
+- The NCI Gadi config currently runs all tasks on the normal queue.
 This config uses the `--gadi-account` flag to assign a project code to all task job submissions for billing purposes.
 The version of Nextflow installed on Gadi has been modified to make it easier to specify resource options for jobs submitted to the cluster.
 See NCI's [Gadi user guide](https://opus.nci.org.au/display/DAE/Nextflow) for more details.

-Please use the PBS script `PBS_gadi_runPipeline.sh` present in the main `Somatic-shortV-nf/` directory for testing the pipeline with test datasets.
+### 5. Results
+Once the pipeline is complete, you will find all outputs for each sample in the `results` directory.

+## Infrastructure usage and recommendations
+This pipeline has been successfully implemented on [NCI Gadi](https://nci.org.au/our-systems/hpc-systems) using infrastructure-specific config.
+This config can be used to interact with the job scheduler and assign a project code to all task job submissions for billing purposes.
+You can use the following flags to handle accounting:

+* `--gadi-account` the Gadi project account you would like to bill service units to

 ## Benchmarking